2i2i/whitepaper/README.md

 We can assume that any possible supply $\mathcal{S}$ has positive value, even if miniscule.
 The old world did not allow the transfer of smaller values than some threshold.

-Using a chain of CFS[^inclusiveness], defined below, we can transact arbitrarily small (or large) values.
+Using a chain of CFS, defined below, we can transact arbitrarily small (or large) values.

 Hence, every kind and quantity of any supply is supported by this market.
-It is infinitely inclusive.
+**It is infinitely inclusive.**

 <br></br>
 ## Smart contracts